thepwrtank18/BlackMesaWorkshopManager/README.md

 `git clone https://github.com/thepwrtank18/BlackMesaWorkshopManager.git`

 Editing can (and should) be done via Visual Studio with C# support.
+[ReSharper](https://jetbrains.com/resharper) is recommended.

 ## Upcoming features
 * The ability to turn specific VPK's on or off ([#2](https://github.com/thepwrtank18/BlackMesaWorkshopManager/issues/2))